MickGyver/vscode-amiga-blitzbasic/README.md

 Run on real Amiga is not implemented and tested yet in this version.

-Random couldn't open file error on Ted/Blitz2. (try an older version of UAE, personally I had these errors in WinUAE 6.0 but 4.4 works perfectly).
+Random couldn't open file error on Ted/Blitz2.
+(You can try an older version of UAE, personally I had these errors in WinUAE 6.0 but for version 4.4 it works perfectly).

 ## To contact the contributors